-- Apply a thin layer of approved moisturizing cream, once or twice daily to maintain colors, prevent scabbing and promote healing.
-Recommended products are Tattoo Goo, Unscented Lubriderm, or other UNSCENTED lotions that contain NO ALCOHOL. (cetyl alcohol is ok, as long as it’s not one of the first few ingredients.
+Recommended aftercare products are: REDEMPTION, Tattoo Goo, H2Ocean, Unscented Lubriderm, or other UNSCENTED lotions that contain NO ALCOHOL.
+(Cetyl alcohol is ok, as long as it’s not one of the first few ingredients.
 Lotions with Isopropyl alcohol, or simply “alcohol” on the ingredients list, should be avoided)

-- Avoid exposing your new tattoo to direct sunlight or tanning beds.
-Your new tattoo can burn in as little as 5 minutes which can result in excessive scabbing, prolonged healing time and cause discomfort, and/or pain After your tattoo is fully healed, we recommend using sunblock, when exposing the tattooed area to sunlight, to maintain optimal color, and prevent fading.
+• Avoid exposing your new tattoo to direct sunlight and avoid tanning beds.
+Your new tattoo can burn in as little as 5 minutes which can result in excessive scabbing, prolonged healing time and cause discomfort, and/or pain.
+After your tattoo is fully healed, we recommend using sunblock, when exposing the tattooed area to sunlight, to maintain optimal color, and prevent fading.

-- CAUTION: No Sun or chlorinated water (long baths, swimming) on your new tattoo until it is healed.
+• No sun or chlorinated water on your new tattoo until it’s fully healed.
 Peeling skin is normal.
 Don’t pick or scratch.
-No harsh cleansers or creams.
-Always use sun block on your tattoo.
+Avoid harsh cleansers or creams.
+Always use sunblock on your healed tattoos.
 Direct sunlight will eventually fade your tattoo.
-If you are not sure how your tattoo is healing feel free to call or stop by any time.
-These aftercare instructions will help you to maintain a crisp, bright tattoo.
+If you are not sure how your tattoo is healing, feel free to call or email anytime.
+These aftercare instructions will help you maintain a crisp, bright tattoo.

-- Sometimes even a well cared for tattoo needs touch ups.
-Touch ups apply to an area that has not healed well, needs more color or has minor imperfections.
-This will be provided free of charge (at the discretion of the artist) as long as you have followed all the aftercare instructions and return to see your tattooist within 90 days after your tattoo appointment.
+• Sometimes, even a well cared for tattoo may require touchups.
+Touchups apply to an area that has not healed well, needs more ink, or has minor imperfections.
+This will be provided free of charge (at the discretion of the artist) as long as you have followed all the aftercare instructions, and return to see your artist within 90 days after your tattoo appointment.